flyteorg/flyteorg.github.io/README.md

 ## Requirements

 This site uses the following packages.
-To setup the environment - directly jump to the [Get Started](#get-started) section.
+To set up the environment - directly jump to the [Get Started](#get-started) section.

 - [Bundler](http://bundler.io/)
 - [Jekyll](https://jekyllrb.com/)